Keltoi-Tech/Rlyeh/README.md

 Cthulhu is, in fact, a Design Pattern created by Danilo Da Silva.

-This is a Cthulhu implementation for HTML processing through DOM and some magical methods that allow you use this package as a true javascript SPA library, dismissing the usage of HTML tags (and threfore, HTML files) and building rich javascript components.
+This is a Cthulhu implementation for HTML processing through DOM and some methods that allow you use this package as a true javascript SPA library, dismissing the usage of HTML tags (and threfore, HTML files) and building rich javascript components.

 _________________________________________________________________